-Martin A. Folb's photos of the Waves' 99-83 win over the Cougars in Firestone Fieldhouse.
+Martin A. Folb's photos of the Waves vs. the #19 Bulldogs in Firestone Fieldhouse.

 Now in his seventh season as the head coach of the Pepperdine men's basketball team in 2017-18, Marty Wilson has enjoyed two decades of success with the program as a player and coach.

 Wilson has compiled an impressive record in Malibu, beginning as a student-athlete (1985-89), continuing as an assistant coach (1991-96, which included a brief stint as the interim head coach) and then returning as the associate head coach for three seasons (2009-11) before taking the reins of the program before the 2011-12 season.
 This is his 21st season at Pepperdine in any capacity.

 The Waves have gone 82-103 in his first six seasons but before last season's injury-plagued campaign, the squad had shown a massive amount of improvement.
 The team's win total improved from 10 to 12 to 15 to 18 over the first four years, and remained at 18 in 2015-16.

 The 15 wins in 2013-14 were the program's most since 2004-05.
 That was followed by 18 wins in 2014-15 that were the most since 2001-02 (as well as the first winning season since 2004-05).
 The Waves followed that up with their first back-to-back winning seasons since 2001-02 and 2002-03.